seeARMS/blog/content/posts/my-first-post.md

 For example, if there's a sudden spike in discussion on Twitter with the terms "San Francisco Earthquake", Huginn can send a text to my phone.
 Or, if an amazing, time-sensitive flight deal is posted on one of the many deal-finding websites out there, Huginn can send me an email with the price and a link to Google Flights.

+Compared to other popular automation tools (IFTTT, Zapier), Huginn has the following benefits:
+* Self-hosted & completely private
+* Powerful data processing: write your own JS or use shell scripts
+* Liquid templating

 Huginn seemed to be a pretty powerful automation tool, but I wanted to take this a step further and introduce some organization - I wanted all notifications to be cataloged & delivered in a centralized way.
 A personal Slack workspace seemed like the perfect solution for this - I can have a `#flights` channel for flight deals, or a `#trending` channel for the, er, pending San Francisco emergencies.

 Another hard requirement I had was that I wanted all of this to be free.
 Huginn is self-hosted, and has pretty lax runtime resource requirements (even able to run on a [Raspberry Pi](https://github.com/huginn/huginn/wiki/Running-Huginn-on-minimal-systems-with-low-RAM-&-CPU-e.g.-Raspberry-Pi), with some tweaking), so a free, GCP micro tier instance was perfect for this.